GaojiaXu/GaojiaXu.github.io/content/second-post.md

 Number theory and a Google recruitment puzzle

 In this blog, I will find the first 10-digit prime in the decimal expansion of 17π.
-We separate the question into 3 small functions and a main function.
+We separate the question into 3 small functions and use them to create a main function.

 Blog outline: